fill-10/InputData4Lammps/README.md

 # DPDLammpsInput

-This is a very simple tool to generate the lammps input data file for md/dpd simulation.
+This is a very simple tool to generate the lammps input data file for md/dpd simulations.

 User defines everything.
 All constrains are defined manually.

 It is only dependent on the standard python3 environment.
-Tested on python3.6.
+Tested on python3.6 and python2.7.

 No py plug-ins are required.